Repost from 2015. Edited, rewritten, and corrected.

 Like it or not, people hold Christians to a higher standard (as they should).
 Do you love alcohol so much that you’re willing to let your witness be tarnished?
 Do you love your “freedom” so much that you could care less how it affects another brother or sister?…

-This kind of thinking sucks the life out of a person.
+This kind of thinking sucks the life out of people.
 Every behavior has the potential of being a sin.
 Wouldn’t the better approach be to expect church members to be responsible for their own behavior?
 If Deacon Bob gets a boner during Sister Mary’s special because she is wearing a top that accentuates her bosom, is this Sister Mary’s problem?
 Perhaps Deacon Bob needs to grow up and own his sexuality.
 The same goes for any behavior that would fall under the causing-a-brother-to-stumble category.

 Sin is not the problem, irresponsibility is.
-While my sin list now fits on a post-it note, I do accept responsibility for any behavior that might harm or negatively affect others.
+While my sin list now fits on a post-it note, I do accept responsibility for any behavior of mine that might harm or negatively affect others.
 If Polly and I get in a fight and I say something that is hurtful, whose fault is it?
 Should she be blamed for provoking me to anger?
 Dammit, she knows I have a temper!
 I’m a redhead, and everyone knows redheads are temperamental.
 If she wouldn’t do or say _________, then I wouldn’t get angry.
 It’s her f….
 No, it’s not.
 I am responsible for what I say and do.

 Do you have a story to tell about the preaching on sin in the church you grew up in?
 Did your pastor preach sermons on not causing a brother/sister to stumble?
 Please share your experiences in the comment section.